Behavior of Quillen (co)homology with respect to adjunctions: Examples

-The prototypical example is the functor $[-,X]_*$, the homotopy $\Pi$-algebra of a pointed space $X$.
+The prototypical example is the functor $[-,X]$ of pointed homotopy classes of pointed maps into $X$, called the homotopy $\Pi$-algebra of the pointed space $X$.
 A $\Pi$-algebra $A$ can be viewed as a graded group $\{\pi_i = A(S^i)\}$ (abelian for $i \geq 2$) equipped with primary homotopy operations induced by maps between wedges of spheres, such as precomposition operations $\al^* \colon \pi_k \to \pi_n$ for every $\al \in \pi_n(S^k)$.
 The additional structure is determined by operations of that form, Whitehead products, and the $\pi_1$-action on higher $\pi_i$, and there are classical relations between them.